 The new voting machines are one way for county officials to avoid hacking concerns they were faced with during the 2016 presidential election.

-The new polling machines use paper cards as receipts so voters can check their vote before submitting it.
+The machines use paper cards as receipts so voters can check their vote before submitting it.
 They also allow voters to adjust settings like the font size, inverting the colors to make the ballot easier to read, and provide headphones so visually impaired individuals can vote.

 (Close up image of the controls panel and headphones used to assist visually impared individals while voting.
 This system is the same as previous years so those who have voted in previous elections with this control panel will be familiar with it.
 (Megan Vaughn/Specturm News)